Does Entity Abstraction Help Generative Transformers Reason?: Introduction

-We explore and evaluate different ways to incorporate entity type abstraction and observe that some methods are more efficient than others.
-To constructs the abstract representation incorporated into TLMs, we leverage symbolic NLP representations such as entity type information given by popular NLP libraries.
+We explore and evaluate different ways to incorporate entity type abstraction and observe that some methods are more effective than others.
+To construct the abstract representation incorporated into TLMs, we leverage entity type information given by fixed pre-trained models.
 This allows for automatic and reproducible data processing.
-In general, our approach is the following: given an input sequence, we build a simplified version of it by replacing entity names by their corresponding entity types.
-This simplified sequence can then be used as extra input (Sections~\ref{subsec:abs-emb} \& \ref{subsec:abs-enc}) or as extra training signal to the model (Sections~\ref{subsec:abs-decloss}).
+In general, our approach is the following: given an input sequence, we use an entity tagger to label entity types in the sequence.
+We then use these labels to construct a copy of the original sequence in which all entities are replaced by their corresponding entity types.
+This new sequence can then be used as extra input (Sections~\ref{subsec:abs-emb} \& \ref{subsec:abs-enc}) or as extra training signal to the model (Sections~\ref{subsec:abs-decloss}).
 In particular, we explore three different ways to augment pre-trained Transformers with this abstract knowledge: \begin{enumerate}[itemsep=0pt,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item by combining token embeddings from both the original and the abstract sequence before encoding (Section~\ref{subsec:abs-emb}) (Figure~\ref{tab:abstraction_types}a \& \ref{tab:abstraction_types}b). \item by encoding both the original and the abstract sequence and combining them before decoding the target output (Section~\ref{subsec:abs-enc}) (Figure~\ref{tab:abstraction_types}c \& \ref{tab:abstraction_types}d). \item by adding a second language model head on top of the Transformer decoder to predict the abstract sequence (Section~\ref{subsec:abs-decloss}) (Figure~\ref{tab:abstraction_types}e). \end{enumerate}